nodesocket/node-dedup/README.md

 Database
 =========

-**node-dedup** keeps a basic json log file of every deduplication performed.
+**node-dedup** keeps a basic json database log file of every deduplication performed.
 The name of the file is the UNIX timestamp and .json extension.
-The database file provides exactly what files link to what, in case you ever need to manually revert.
-In the future, would like to build the ability for node-dedup to read a database file, and undo the duplication; delete the symbolic link, and create a copy of the file it points too.
+The database file provides exactly what files link to what in case you ever need to manually revert.
+In the future, we would like to build the ability for node-dedup to read a database file, and undo the duplication; i.e. delete the symbolic link, and create a copy of the file it points too.

 **Example database file:**